Appendicitis Treatment with Antibiotics

 A Swedish study looked specifically at these questions.
 The study randomized 252 men ages 15-50, to surgery or antibiotic treatment alone, excluding patients with a high suspicion of major perforation or complications.
 The antibiotic-treated patients received intravenous antibiotics for two days and then were switched to oral antibiotics for 10 days.
 Antibiotic-treated patients who did not respond within 24 hours to the antibiotics went to surgery immediately.

-Fifteen antibiotic-treated patients did not respond to antibiotics alone (12% of patients) and went to surgery immediately.
-The numbers of patients who experienced a major perforation identified at the time of surgery were the same in the surgery-treated group and the antibiotic treated group, 5%, suggesting that waiting 24 hours to see if antibiotics alone would work did not lead to more perforations.
+Fifteen antibiotic-treated patients did not respond to antibiotics alone (12% of patients) and went to surgery after 24 hours.
+The number of patients who experienced a major perforation identified at the time of surgery were the same in the surgery-treated group and the antibiotic treated group, namely 5%, suggesting that waiting 24 hours to see if antibiotics alone would work did not result in more perforations.
 Most of the antibiotic-treated patients (88%) recovered without surgery, demonstrating that antibiotics are very effective for treating mild to moderate appendicitis.
-Within the following five years, however, almost one-quarter (24%) of the patients who responded to antibiotics alone developed a second episode of appendicitis with most of the recurrences during the first year.
+Within the following five years, almost one-quarter (24%) of the patients who responded to antibiotics alone developed a second episode of appendicitis with most of the recurrences during the first year.
 (All of the recurrences were treated with surgery.)

 - Diseases of Pigment

 - Papules, Scales, Plaques and Eruptions

 - Sexually Transmitted Diseases (STDs)